gpgit/hasurademos/README.md

 # Why #

-This is a useful demonstration for [HasuraCon 2023](https://hasura.io/events/hasura-con-2023) and beyond.
+This is a useful demonstration based on [HasuraCon 2023](https://hasura.io/events/hasura-con-2023).

 # How #